KvModi/FinancialHiringTrend/README.md

    This file reads the wordlist.csv and sorts the words in the order it is repated the most.
 The frequency of each word is        stored with it.
 We pick the top 100 words and save it in the topcount.csv

 5. tfidf.py
-    This file reads the wordlist.csv and pick the top 100 words based TF/IDF which calculates the weightage of words and sves     it in ifcount.csv
+    This file reads the wordlist.csv and pick the top 100 words based on TF/IDF weightage and save it in ifcount.csv

 6. totextrank.py
    This file reads the wordlist.csv and the top 100 words based on textrank is stored in textRankList.csv

 7. webScraping.py
-   This file beautifulsoup and selenium to webscrape the career sites to gather details of jobs of SunTrust Bank and Discover    Finncial based on theords from the word count, textrank and TF/IDF list s
-   The output files are:   DiscoverTextRank.xlsx, DiscoverTFIDFCount.xlsx, DiscoverWordCountFinal.xlsx
+   This file uses tools beautifulsoup and selenium to webscrape the career sites to gather details of jobs of SunTrust Bank and Discover Financial based on the words from the word count, textrank and TF/IDF lists The output files are:   DiscoverTextRank.xlsx, DiscoverTFIDFCount.xlsx, DiscoverWordCountFinal.xlsx
                            SuntrustTextRank.xlsx, SuntrustTFIDFCount.xlsx, SuntrustWordCountFinal.xlsx